 The illustration shows your hearing aid without the ear-set.
-For further information on the ear-set see the ear-set manual.
+For further information on the ear-set, see the ear-set manual.
 The ear-set consists of an earwire and an ear-tip, and it is the part of your hearing aid that you wear inside your ear.

-- 1. On/off switch
+1. Microphone openings

-- 2. Battery drawer with nail grip
+- 2. Battery drawer (on/off function) - 3.
+Nail grip

-- 3. Program button